skannea/HA-findings/ZTbridge.md

 - on my ZeroTier network page, under Advanced, configured a *managed route* 192.168.8.0/23 via 192.168.192.31

 Now all connections to ip addresses 192.168.8.x on my local network at home will be forwarded to 192.168.8.x on the local network at my summer house.

+## Install ESPHome devices
 - I set up an ESPHome device at my summer house:
   - in HA, edited code for an ESPHome device connecting to *quartet* and with static address 192.168.8.15
   - installed on the ESPHome hardware via a plugged in cable to my PC.
   - moved this in range of *quartet* and powered on
-  - added a new ESPHome device in HA settings by specifying the address 192.168.8.15
+  - added a new ESPHome device in HA settings by specifying the address 192.168.8.15 (it will not be aoutomatically detected!)

+## Notes
+I repeated this for another site with ip addresses 192.168.9.x.
+However, I couldn't configure a *managed route* 192.168.9.0/23 via ...

+The reason is that a network can't be described as 192.168.9.0/23. */23* means the 23 leftmost bits, and 9 is binary 0000 1001.

+When I changed the ip addresses to 192.168.10.x it worked fine.